alagappan28/POS-tagging/README.md

 Hello World ;)

-A python program "tagger.py", will take as input a training file containing part of speech tagged text, and a file containing text to be part of speech tagged.
+The python program "tagger.py" is fed with a train and test set.

 The training data is pos-train.txt, and the text to be tagged is pos-test.txt.
 There is also a gold standard (manually tagged) version of the test file found in pos-test-key.txt that will be uses to evaluate the tagged output.